104.2. Explore the butler repository#

 The skymap defines the all-sky tesselation of tracts and patches for the deep coadd images.

-function to show that the dimension for the skyMap
+Use the Butler's get_dataset_type function to show that the dimension for the skyMap dataset type is just skymap,

-and that the returned format for the skymap is SkyMap
+and that the returned format for the skymap is SkyMap.

 butler.get_dataset_type("skyMap")